Spaqin/spaq-in/src/posts/loose-notes-gs645s-repairs.md

 I mean, it's rather simple: take normal acrylic, mask off clear parts and sandblast the middle.
 It's just that it's a manual job.
 I ordered a bunch.
 The effect is not perfect but for me it's convincing enough and functional.

 ~~If you wish a replacement as well (glass broken or missing), I can sell the ones I got.
 Contact me for details.~~ All five were sold.
-I could probably reach out to the seller and make another batch - however I do warn that the price is unclear and dependent on the quantity made.
+If there is enough demand, I might reach out to the seller and make another batch - however, the price is obviously dependent on the quantity made.
+Contact me if you're interested.

 <div style="display:flex">
      <div style="flex:1;">